OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaFabricMaterial.md

           | reference = 5 (default)

-        <p class="jekyll-theme-minimal scene-class-attr-comment">The space to calculate the worley noise in, defaults to reference space</p>
+        <p class="scene-class-attr-comment">The space to calculate the worley noise in, defaults to reference space</p>

     </p>